R. Craig Collins > Portfolio > How To: Travel

 Top Hotel Tip: All hotels look alike when you turn out the light.

-The newest twist when searching for a hotel in our toolbox is Google Maps.
-Pick a neighborhood, look for public transit, then look at the hotels; Google now displays typical rates so glance around for those that fall within your price range.
-Use Google Street View to walk around the neighborhood, to see if there are food shops, grocers, etc., nearby.
+Of all the tools, our current favorite when searching for a hotel is Google Maps.
+Because you can see what is in the candidate's neighborhood, look for public transit, stores, restaurants; Google now displays typical rates so glance around for those that fall within your price range.
+Again, use Google Street View to walk around the neighborhood, to see if there are food shops, grocers, etc., nearby.
 Then go to TripAdvisor, or Google, and review the ratings there.

 Then, when we decide on a hotel that is the best for us, then we book fairly quickly.
 For our 2011 trip it took us a week after booking the airfare before we booked the hotel, but at least we had an idea of hotel prices were.
 Don't wait too long.
 Small hotels go out of availability fast if they are nice and meet our criteria.